ilkkamtk/hybridisovellukset/Week5/advanced-state-management.md

     ```tsx
     const { postLike, deleteLike, getCountByMediaId, getUserLike } = useLike();
     ```
-13. Create a function to get the like count and the user's like:
+13. Create a function to get the user's like and like count:
     ```tsx
+    // get user like
     const getLikes = async () => {
          const token = localStorage.getItem("token");
          if (!item || !token) {
             return;
          }
-         // get user like
          try {
             const userLike = await getUserLike(item.media_id, token);
             likeDispatch({ type: "like", like: userLike });